 By the 1600’s, watchmakers had learned to make watches smaller and it became fashionable for successful businessmen to carry one of these timepieces in their pocket.
 Early pocket watches were still handmade however, and quite expensive.
 The pocket watch was still a luxury for the very rich.

 In 1901, Louis Cartier and master watchmaker Edmond Jaeger developed a compact timepiece for their friend, Brazilian aviator Alberto Santos Dumont, that would allow him to keep both hands on the controls during flight.
 The Santos wristwatch went on sale in 1911 and the rest is history.
-Better materials, tighter tolerances, and improved production methods have made it possible for watchmakers to create elaborate luxury timepieces that would have been impossible in earlier times.
+Better materials, tighter tolerances, and improved production methods have made it possible for watchmakers to create elaborate luxury watches that would have been impossible in earlier times.
 It wasn’t long before elaborate wristwatches began to be produced that could display the time of year, the phases of the moon and could even remind you of your next appointment.

 These high-end timepieces quickly became far more than simple tools to tell the time.
 They have become family heirlooms to pass along to future generations.
 The best luxury watches are now considered genuine works of art, with exquisite movements doing seemingly impossible things with gold, diamonds, springs and tiny gears.